Mustard seed futures fall on low spot demand

-New Delhi, Apr 8 (PTI) Mustard seed prices fell 0.45 per cent to Rs 3,803 per quintal in futures trade Monday as speculators trimmed their positions amid subdued cues from physical markets.
-At the National Commodity and Derivatives Exchange, mustard seed for May delivery declined by Rs 17, or 0.45 per cent, to Rs 3,803 per quintal with an open interest of 53,780 lots.
-Mustard seed for delivery in June was also trading down by Rs 23, or 0.59 per cent, at Rs 3,850 per quintal with an open interest of 3,850 lots.
-Marketmen attributed the weakness in mustard seed prices to participants cutting down positions amid weak trend at the spot market due to ample stocks.
-PTI ADI RUJ RVKRVK
+New Delhi, Feb 7 (PTI) Mustard seed prices fell 0.75 per cent to Rs 3,970 per quintal in futures trade Thursday as speculators trimmed positions amid subdued cues from the physical markets.
+At the National Commodity and Derivatives Exchange, mustard seed for May declined by Rs 30, or 0.75 per cent, to Rs 3,970 per quintal with an open interest of 43,010 lots.
+Mustard seed for far-month June was also trading down by Rs 58, or 1.43 per cent, to Rs 4,010 per quintal in an open interest of 6,550 lots.
+Marketmen attributed the persistent weakness in the price to cutting down of positions by participants amid weak trend at the spot markets on ample stocks.
+PTI ADI RVKRVK

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today